MichaelClerx/cellml-validation/cellml_1_0/README.md

     - *map_variables*(*variable_1*,*variable_2*)

 Note that (contrary to what the spec says), most attributes listed above are _not_ in the CellML 1.0 namespace.
-The only attribute in the CellML 1.0 namespace is the `cellml:units` attribute, which appears _only_ inside `mathml:cn` elements.
+The only attribute in the CellML 1.0 namespace is the `cellml:units` attribute, which appears _only_ inside `mathml:cn` elements.The `relationship` attribute is similarly not in a namespace, but the spec does allow `relationship` attributes to be in a namespace other than CellML, and have any old value.

 All CellML 1.0 elements can also contain:
  - any element from the `rdf` namespace
  - a `cmeta:id` attribute.
  - _Any elements and attributes from any namespace_ other than `cellml`, `cmeta`, `rdf` and `mathml`.

 ## Grouping & public/private interfaces